ellisakins/EMC1701-2/README.md

 # EMC1701-2 - High-Side Current Sensor

 The [EMC1701-2](http://ww1.microchip.com/downloads/en/DeviceDoc/1701.pdf) is a high-side current and temperature sensor.
-Unless otherwise noted, all measurement units will be either Volts, Amps, Watts, or Celcius.
+Unless otherwise noted, all measurement units will be either Volts, Amps, Watts, or celsius.

 ## Class Usage